Charaf-Z/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles  &rarr;  A script to display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly  &rarr; A Script to display current directory contents.
 6-firstdirectory  &rarr;  A script to create a directory named my_firs_directory inside the /tem directory.
+7-movethatfile  &rarr; A script to move file to a diferrent directory.